From Sock Puppets to Puppet Masters

 We discuss the characteristics that are necessary for these types of sock puppet account creation and their respective operational process in our online class “Fundamentals of Cyber Investigations and Human Intelligence” that Samuel Lolagar & I have created.

-If you are a law enforcement investigator, threat analyst, criminologist, fraud analyst, investigative journalist or a curious intelligence professional interested in learning more around intelligence collection & analysis take a look at our upcoming 1-day, online interactive course delivered on the 6th of May, 2021.
+If you are a law enforcement investigator, threat analyst, criminologist, fraud analyst, investigative journalist or a curious intelligence professional interested in learning more around intelligence collection & analysis take a look at our upcoming online, interactive classes.

 We will be teaching essential techniques & methodologies in Open Source Intelligence (OSINT), Social Media Intelligence (SOCMINT) and Human Intelligence (HUMINT) and on how to combine the three disciplines for optimal results using examples and exercises.